 Two powerful earthquakes hit Nepal on 25 April and 12 May 2015.
-They killed approximately 8 500 people and another 20 000 were injured.
-The areas most affected were Gorkha, Lamjung and Sindupalchok, as well as the heavily populated Kathmandu Valley.
+They killed approximately 8,500 people, and injured another 20,000.
+The areas most affected were Gorkha, Lamjung, and Sindupalchok, as well as the heavily populated Kathmandu Valley.
 After the incident, MAGNA sent a team to Nepal to provide emergency medical and psychosocial assistance.

-MAGNA concluded all its activities in Nepal in 2016.
+MAGNA concluded all its activities to support those affected by the earthquake in Nepal in 2016.

 Overview of the Nepal Crisis

 Nepal is among the world's poorest and least developed countries, with nearly a quarter of its population living below the poverty line.

 The earthquakes in Nepal were accompanied by other tremors following every subsequent day and night.
 These unpredictable quakes were a disconcerting experience for everyone, especially for children.

 In January 2016, we completed all our activities in Nepal aimed at helping the communities affected by the earthquake.

 MAGNA provided semi-static clinics that operated in municipalities in the Sindhupalchok district.
 We distributed medicines and medical and sanitary supplies, and provided psychological assistance to victims of devastating earthquakes.
 Sindhupalchok was one of the most affected districts; the earthquake destroyed 95% of its houses.